Glorytefe/githubClone/README.md

 # Pages

 * A page containing an input field that accepts username
-* A page that displays data fetched from GitHub graphql Api using the submitted api
+* A page that displays data fetched from GitHub graphql Api using the submitted username
 * An error page, where the submitted username has no data

 # GitHub graphql Api